Guttojss/University/Introducao_prog/introducao_prog/src/trabalho1/readme.md

 ## Will I continue working on the project besides the assigment?
 - Probably not, maybe add a database and refine some details, but nothing much.

+## Am i accepting sugestions?
+Yes, i am always looking for ways of improvement, if you have any thoughts or ideas that you feel like sharing please reach out to me!